Best Nursing Programs in Delaware (2026)

 How long does nursing school take in Delaware?

-The fastest nursing programs listed in Delaware can be completed in 12 months (RN to BSN at Wilmington University).
+The fastest nursing programs listed in Delaware can be completed in 18 months (MSN — Health Systems Administration at Arizona State University).
 LPN certificates typically take 9–12 months, ADN programs 18–24 months, and traditional BSN programs 36–48 months.
 Accelerated BSN programs for career changers can finish in 12–18 months.

 What is the average nurse salary in Delaware?

-Registered nurses in Delaware earn an average of $78,200 per year ($38/hour) according to Bureau of Labor Statistics data.
+Registered nurses in Delaware earn an average of $95,450 per year ($46/hour) according to Bureau of Labor Statistics data.
 RN employment in Delaware is projected to grow 5.5% through 2032.

 Can I complete nursing school online in Delaware?